ghwinter/axiom/docs/en-us/foundations.md

 **Premises**: δ: S×Γ_in → S'×Γ_out; wiring consists of directed causal edges (A.out → B.in).
 **Derivation**: the KPN proof—as long as nodes are deterministic + channels are FIFO + blocking-read, the network is automatically well-defined and deterministic, and cycles are unremarkable; causality manifests through data arrival order (channel FIFO).
 Cycles require **no Delay declaration whatsoever** at the abstraction layer.
 **Formalization**: abstraction layer G = (C, Γ, W), W = directed causal edges (no timing marks).
 Whether cycles are well-defined is decided by the **physical carrier**, unrelated to the abstraction layer:
-- Carrier = channels/queues (Kahn-style, buffered, asynchronous) → cycles are naturally well-defined, zero abstraction constraints;
+- Carrier = channels/queues (Kahn-style, buffered, asynchronous) → cycles are automatically well-defined, zero abstraction constraints;
 - Carrier = inline direct call (zero-buffered, synchronous) → cycles are synchronous algebraic feedback loops, requiring a Moore guarantee.
 **Necessity**: necessary (the determinacy theorem of KPN).
 **Corollary**: the Moore machine and channel buffering are not "Delays of the abstraction layer," but rather **two means by which the physical carrier realizes causality** (state isolation / tick isolation).
 Timing belongs to the runtime (physical layer) and is declared by the carrier.